 In addition, an attraction to drug culture in the form of film and music is a potential sign of teenage drug use.
 The entertainment industry often portrays drug use as fun and exciting.
 But overall, the media neglects to show the negative consequences of teen drug use or the disturbing symptoms of drug abuse.

-Many specific signs of teenage drug use fall within the context of these larger risks.
+Many specific signs your teenager is on drugs fall within the context of these larger risks.
 However, if a parent encounters any of these signs, it does not absolutely indicate teen drug use.
 But it does imply the need to ask questions and find out more.
 Indeed, parents need to educate themselves about teen drug use statistics.

 If a parent or caregiver believes that a teen qualifies for three or more of the following risk factors, they need to take action.
 Given the high national overdose rates and the life-threatening nature of the disease of addiction, it always is better to be safe than sorry.